web3js/animated-octo-hipster/README.md

 # web3js

 **We are** creative folks.
 We build things.
-The way we look at the tools for the making is different than CS majors.
-Most of us, including yours truly, didn't come from solid programming background and suddenly dove in the deep end and learned survival and accomplishing goals.
+The way we look at the tools for making is different than Computer Science majors.
+Most of us, including yours truly, didn't come from a solid programming background and suddenly dove in the deep end, learning to survival and accomplishing goals.
 It was a hell of an awesome way to kick things off.

-**But** if you are already making things for the web, and want to make them better, or want to start getting serious about the web and its language, then we will nerd out on some core concepts, programming patterns, best practices and utility belts to get you off the ground to make things, and make them maintainable, readable and hopefully smarter.
+**But** if you are already making things for the web, and want to make them better, or want to start getting serious about the web and its language, then we will nerd out on some core concepts, programming patterns, best practices and utility belts to get you off the ground to make things more maintainable, readable and hopefully smarter.

 **We will:** go back to basics.
 Take a close look at JS.
 See the bright and dark sides.
 Demystify language concepts.
 Learn programming patterns.
 Look at example code.
 Write code.
 Workshop.
 Examine the landscape of modern Front-End development.
 See client and server side JS.
 Pick our tools, and explore the browser as a bountiful platform for business and artistic expression.
 We will also have cool guests.